-- The portfolio is expected to match the return of the S&P 500 Index return over a one-, three-, and five-year horizon.
+• The portfolio should match the return of the S&P 500 Index return over one-, three-, and five-year horizons.

-- The portfolio is expected to generate a total return that ranks in the top 50% of a large core equity manager universe as may be selected by TVA from time to time.
+• The portfolio should generate a total return that ranks in the top 50% of a large-cap core-oriented equity manager universe as may be selected by TVA from time to time.

-The portfolio is expected to be fully invested, exclusively in U.S. listed equity securities.
+The portfolio shall be fully and exclusively invested in U.S. listed equity securities.
 Any cash equivalent investment should represent “frictional” or operational amounts and not strategic allocations.
-Therefore, cash equivalents should not exceed 5% of the portfolio at any time.
+Therefore, cash equivalents should not exceed 2.5% of the portfolio at any time.
 Should market conditions suggest an environment where this guideline may be detrimental to the financial well-being of TVA, Manager should communicate suggested tactical adjustments to this guideline with authorized representatives of TVA.
-Cash equivalent balances are expected to be invested in a short-term investment fund managed by the assigned custodian bank.
+Cash equivalent balances shall be invested in a short-term investment fund managed by the assigned custodian bank.

 Portfolio performance is expected to achieve value added results through active management decisions.
-However, the portfolio is expected to be diversified with respect to the exposures to economic sectors, industries, and individual stocks.
+However, the portfolio shall be diversified with respect to the exposures to economic sectors, industries, and individual stocks.
 The following diversification guidelines apply to the construction of the portfolio:

-- At time of purchase, no single issue should exceed 5% (at market value) of the portfolio.
+• At time of purchase, no single issue should exceed 5% (at market value) of the portfolio.
 Positions may be allowed to appreciate up to 8% (at market value) of the portfolio.
-The portfolio is expected to be constructed with a minimum of 20 individual stocks.

 Other Transactions and Policies

-American Depositary Receipts (“ADRs”) may be used to construct the portfolio.
-However, because of the strategic role of the portfolio, positions in stocks traded as ADRs are limited to no more than 15% of the portfolio market value.
-The 15% limitation includes foreign securities traded on U.S. Exchanges that are not ADRs.
+• American Depositary Receipts (“ADRs”) may be used to construct the portfolio.
+However, because of the strategic role of the portfolio, positions in stocks traded as ADRs are limited to no more than 10% of the portfolio market value for calendar year 2017, and no more than 5% of the portfolio market value for calendar year 2018 and beyond.
+The limitations described above include foreign securities traded on U.S. exchanges that are not ADRs.

-The portfolio is prohibited from investing in any of the following investment vehicles, or engaging in any of the following activities, unless approved by an authorized representative of TVA:
+• Prohibited Transactions – The portfolio is prohibited from investing in any of the following investment vehicles, or engaging in any of the following activities, unless approved in writing by an authorized representative of TVA: